Free-Boundary Quasiconformal Maps via a Least-squares Operator in Diffeomorphism Optimization: Spectral Beltrami Network

 \item \textbf{Deep supervision} extends losses to coarser meshes $V^2, V^3$ (with interpolated ground-truth) to enhance gradient flow and representation learning:

 where $\lambda_j(t) = \lambda \cdot \frac{t}{N} + \lambda_j \cdot (1-\frac{t}{N})$ gradually decays coarse-mesh influence ($\lambda_2=\lambda_3=0.2$, $\lambda=0.1$). \end{enumerate}

 In conclusion, the total training loss is a weighted sum of these loss terms.
-Once the training of SBN was finished, we obtained a neural network $\mathcal{F}_{\theta^*}$ and in the optimization problem, its parameters are frozen.
+Once the training of SBN was finished, we obtained a neural network $\mathcal{F}_{\theta^*}$ and during the optimization, its parameters are frozen.